 The question, therefore, is how much will a hip injury victim recover as compensation?
 Are there factors that affect the average settlement amount?
 This article will provide answers, but first, let’s learn more about hip injuries.

-What Is a Hip Injury?
+What Is A Hip Injury?

 A hip injury is any damage to the hip joint.
 The hip is a ball and socket joint, with the ball at the top of the femur, the upper part of a thighbone.
 The socket or acetabulum is a round bone around the femoral head and is part of the pelvis bone.

 The most common hip injury in car accidents is a fracture.
 The hip is fractured when a break occurs in the upper part of the femur bone (thighbone).
 Yearly, over 300,000 people in the United States suffer from hip fractures.
+A broken hip injury can have severe consequences, including significant medical expenses and a lengthy recovery process.

 A hip fracture is painful and often requires surgery before the victim feels better.
 Also, aside from a fracture, a car crash can cause bursitis.
 Bursitis is an inflammation of the hip that occurs when fluid in the bursae gets inflamed or irritated.